Suburban ecosystem studies

 Autumn leaf litter management in suburbia is an understudied disturbance to overwintering insects.
 Litter removal may harm insect communities by directly removing organisms such as moths that overwinter in leaves or by stressing belowground communities by reducing the capacity of the soil to buffer temperatures.
 To test this, we removed or retained leaf litter from quadrats in twenty suburban properties in Maryland in December.
 We collected from emergence traps placed on these treatments every 10 days from March to July.
 Preliminary results show that removing leaf litter reduces moth emergence by up to 67 percent.

 We are also using a large-scale tree biodiversity experiment (BiodiversiTREE) to assess if canopy diversity mitigates the effect of litter manipulation on overwintering insects.
-Here, we used two additional treatments (leaf mulching and leaf piles) to test the effects of common management techniques.
+Here, we used two additional treatments (leaf shredding and leaf piles) to test the effects of common management techniques.
 Preliminary results show that litter removal and mulching cuts the number of emerging moths almost in half.
 We did not find an effect of tree diversity, but we are still processing data.

 Impacts of Leaf Litter Management and tree diversity on nutrient cycling and decomposition